 also known as Jimmy Ardoin

 Jimmy Ardoin believes in a commitment to excellence when representing his clients in both criminal and civil matters.
-He has extensive trial experience in both federal and state courts.
+He has tried numerous cases to verdict in both federal and state courts.
 That experience has helped his clients to be acquitted of the most serious of charges; to gain leverage in settlement negotiations; and to avoid trial all together by getting his clients’ cases dismissed.

 The goal for Jimmy in each and every case is to provide nothing short of aggressive, thorough, and superior representation to his clients.
 When a person ends up in the court system their lawyer is the only person who can speak for them.
 Jimmy’s tireless work ethic and hands on approach with his clients, ensures that he is his clients’ voice in the courtroom.